brendanlong/cookbook/src/bean-salad.md

 # Bean Salad

-This recipe was created by Brendan from scratch, since he found that anything tastes good with Italian dressing.
+This recipe was created from scratch, after the discovery that anything tastes good with Italian dressing.
 This lets us use random canned food for a tasty meal.